Probate Q&A Series

 Apply the Law

 Under North Carolina law, how co-owned real estate passes at death turns on the deed.
 Property held by spouses as tenants by the entirety, or as joint tenants with an express right of survivorship, passes automatically to the surviving spouse at the first death.
 By contrast, if the deed is silent about survivorship (for example, tenants in common or joint tenants without survivorship), the deceased co-owner’s share becomes part of that person’s estate.
-For out-of-state land, the other state’s court controls the transfer process, but North Carolina treats your primary estate as the “home base,” and the proceeds from any out-of-state sale typically return to the North Carolina estate for administration and distribution.
+For out-of-state land, the other state’s law and court procedures control the transfer process, but North Carolina treats your primary estate as the “home base,” and property or proceeds received by the North Carolina personal representative are then administered in the North Carolina estate.

 Key Requirements